 Pathway 2 Wellness

-- Mini grant opportunity for additional funding plus support to implement a one-year long cohort of the National Diabetes Prevention Program (National DPP).
+- Support to implement a one-year long cohort of the National Diabetes Prevention Program (National DPP).

 - If you’re interested in learning more about the Pathway 2 Wellness, please send an email to Glenda Tovar (Glenda.Tovar@itcaonline.com) to schedule a meeting.